romgar/5minutes/content/articles/transactiontestcase-and-keepdb-option.md

 What will happens then is:

-Database initial state: A
+- Database initial state: A

-First TransactionTestCase with `serialized_rollback = True`:
+- First TransactionTestCase with `serialized_rollback = True`:

-Pre-setup db state: A
+    - Pre-setup db state: A
-SetUp step: loading initial data -> db in state A (unchanged)
+    - **SetUp step: loading initial data -> db in state A (unchanged)**
-Test: some data created -> db in state B
+    - Test: some data created -> db in state B
-TearDown step: flushing everything, db in state Z
+    - TearDown step: flushing everything, db in state E

-Second TransactionTestCase with `serialized_rollback = True`:
+- Second TransactionTestCase with `serialized_rollback = True`:

-Pre-setup db state: Z (cleaned by previous TransactionTestCase) SetUp step: loading initial data -> db in state A
+    - Pre-setup db state: E (cleaned by previous TransactionTestCase)
+    - **SetUp step: loading initial data -> db in state A**
-Test: some data created -> db in state B
+    - Test: some data created -> db in state B
-TearDown step: flushing everything, db in state Z
+    - TearDown step: flushing everything, db in state E

 Nice !

-But there are still some issues, even with this option.
+*But there are still some issues, even with this option.*

 Constraints errors
 ==================
-If you are working with Django 1.7.x/1.8.x, you have maybe encountered this error 'IntegrityError: duplicate key value violates unique constraint "django_content_type_app_label_<some_hex>_uniq"'
+If you are working with Django 1.7.x/1.8.x, you have maybe encountered this error:

+    IntegrityError: duplicate key value violates unique constraint "django_content_type_app_label_<some_hex>_uniq"

-There is a StackOverflow thread about that http://stackoverflow.com/questions/29226869/django-transactiontestcase-with-rollback-emulation/35359897 that I recommand you to read carefully.
+There is a [StackOverflow thread](http://stackoverflow.com/questions/29226869/django-transactiontestcase-with-rollback-emulation/35359897) that I recommend you to read carefully.

-A patch has been created and shipped with django 1.9.x (https://github.com/django/django/commit/d3fdaf907db6a5be4d0391532d7e65688c19e851)
+A [patch](https://github.com/django/django/commit/d3fdaf907db6a5be4d0391532d7e65688c19e851) has been created and shipped with django 1.9.x.
-But if, like me, you can't really afford to work on latest stable version of Django, you can add a setting `TEST_NON_SERIALIZED_APPS = ['django.contrib.contenttypes']`
+But if, like me, you can't really afford to work on latest stable version of Django, you can add a setting:

+    TEST_NON_SERIALIZED_APPS = ['django.contrib.contenttypes']

 Empty database at the end of the test run suite, even with --keepdb option
 ==========================================================================
 If you want to keep the database for future tests with `-—keepdb` option, the last `TransactionTestCase` run will still delete all the data in the database.
-There is an opened ticket related to that issue: https://code.djangoproject.com/ticket/25251
+There is an [open ticket](https://code.djangoproject.com/ticket/25251) related to that issue.

-I have proposed a solution (https://github.com/django/django/pull/6137) that resolves this problem by changing where we load the initial data.
+I have proposed a [solution](https://github.com/django/django/pull/6137) that resolves this problem by changing where we load the initial data.

-Database initial state: A
+- Database initial state: A

-First TransactionTestCase with `serialized_rollback = True`:
+- First TransactionTestCase with `serialized_rollback = True`:

-Pre-setup db state: A
+    - Pre-setup db state: A
-Test: some data created -> db in state B
+    - Test: some data created -> db in state B
-TearDown step: flushing everything, db in state Z Post-TearDown step: loading initial data -> db in state A
+    - TearDown step: flushing everything, db in state Z
+    - **Post-TearDown step: loading initial data -> db in state A**

-Second TransactionTestCase with `serialized_rollback = True`:
+- Second TransactionTestCase with `serialized_rollback = True`:

-Pre-setup db state: A (loaded after the last flush from previous TransactionTestCase)
+    - Pre-setup db state: A (loaded after the last flush from previous `TransactionTestCase`)
-Test: some data created -> db in state B
+    - Test: some data created -> db in state B
-TearDown step: flushing everything, db in state Z Post-TearDown step: loading initial data -> db in state A
+    - TearDown step: flushing everything, db in state Z
+    - **Post-TearDown step: loading initial data -> db in state A**

-Finally, after all these tests, I can keep my TransactionTestCase tests and my data are still in the database \o/
+Finally, after all these tests, I can keep my `TransactionTestCase` tests and my data are still in the database \o/